Your preferences have been updated.

 We’ve heard of hotel pets (Ziggy, the dog at Montpelier Plantation & Beach on Nevis springs to mind) but we’ve never heard of hotels with an entire collection on hand for guests’ enjoyment.

-At the Hilton Aruba Caribbean Resort & Casino, guests can pet, pose with or simply stare in awe at the family of 13 parrots, cockatoos and macaws that live within the hotel’s lush beachfront property.
-Housed in a clutch of cages beneath the shade of a broad-leafed tree, the plumed pets are cared for by “bird whisperer” Victor Hernandez, who also leads a complimentary interaction session every day (except Wednesday) at 11:00am sharp.
+At the Hilton Aruba Caribbean Resort & Casino, guests can pet, pose with or simply stare in awe at the family of 13 parrots, cockatoos, and macaws that live within the hotel’s lush beachfront property.
+Housed in a clutch of cages beneath the shade of a broad-leafed tree, the plumed pets are cared for by “bird whisperer” Victor Hernandez, who also leads a complementary interaction session every day (except Wednesday) at 11:00 am sharp.